NewAtoms/howwehavebeensavingtheplanetthisweek.com/format.md

 # The format of a How We Have Been Saving The Planet This Week newsletter

-We write a weekly newsletter on awesome things.
-This is mainly these things:
+We write about, and share articles that are about how we are improving our environment creating a more liveable world for humans.

 - About how we are improving our environment creating a more liveable world for humans.
 - Positive turn of events, that doesn’t stress negativity too much.
 Sometimes you can use a non-positive article but just highlight the cool things about it.
 - Current, maximally one week old on the sending date (maybe more if it's very cool).